kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 ## Pre-requisite

+- Commands are using `vi`.
+The basics can be found [there](https://pc.net/resources/commands/vi).
+However, you can use whatever text editor you want.
 - From Release 1.5.0, Bitwarden_rs supports logging to file.
 Please set this up : [[Logging|logging]]
-- Try to log with a false account and check the log files for folowing format
+- Try to log to web vault with a false account and check the log files for folowing format
 ````
 	[YYYY-MM-DD hh:mm:ss][bitwarden_rs::api::identity][ERROR] Username or password is incorrect.
 Try again.
 IP: XXX.XXX.XXX.XXX.
 Username: email@domain.com.
 ````